-This blog outlines some of the highlights of Waggrakine Primary School’s journey as an Australian Microsoft Innovative School from a participating school to a Mentor school.
+This page outlines some of the highlights of Waggrakine Primary School’s journey as a Microsoft Partners in Learning Australian Pilot School from a participating school to a Mentor school.
 See full story here.

 Microsoft Innovative Schools program